robdimsdale/prodda/README.md

 A URL Get task is one which will perform an get request to the specified URL, logging the response and any errors encountered.
 The URL should be fully-formed, including the protocol.

-Running a url-get task can be achieved by creating a prod with the following body:
+Running a url-get task can be achieved by creating a task with the following body:

 ```
 {